-- 1. Strength of Materials I
+- i) Strength of Materials I

-- 2. Concepts of Engineering Physics and Mathematics.
+- ii) Concepts of Engineering Physics and Mathematics.

-- 3. Elements of Engineering Mechanics.
+- iii) Elements of Engineering Mechanics.

-- 4. Analytical and Creative thinking.
+- iv) Analytical and Creative thinking.

 Study of the subject provides the understanding on concepts of Torsion in circular shafts & springs, columns, combined direct & bending stresses, basic analysis of cylinders and unsymmetrical bending so that the concepts can be applied to the Engineering problems for determining the strength, stiffness and stability of the various members in a structural system.